 VMware's backup appliance has evolved in recent years to VMware VDP, which is bundled with all available vSphere editions.
-A lot has changed with this free appliance,
+A lot has changed with this free appliance, enabling some vSphere 5.1 administrators to drop their third-party backup software.

 A large proportion of vSphere administrators don't look for backup software within their vSphere toolset.
 Typically, vSphere users invest in third-party backup software, whether or not it is tailored for virtual infrastructures.
 VMware vSphere Data Protection (VDP) backup appliance debuted with vSphere 5.1, and it may be time to take a look.
 The renewed backup appliance completely replaces VMware's old backup architecture.